optimizely/js-stub-pattern/README.md

 ## Option 1 – Stubs

 Option 1 operates similar to a stub in a unit test.
 If the environment is not primary, it essentially reads a committed config file and returns a chosen value instead of calling the real Opti SDK.
-Notably, this pattern would ignore calls to `forceDecision`, as the Opti SDK would not actually be called in lower environments.
+Notably, this pattern would ignore calls to `setForcedDecision`, as the Opti SDK would not actually be called in lower environments.

 ### Run